Y-Roman/Drone/README.md

 [![Circular trajectory tracking](https://img.youtube.com/vi/IEyocdnlYw0/0.jpg)](https://youtu.be/IEyocdnlYw0 "Circular trajectory tracking")

 ### Pre-Reqs
+Linux Ubuntu 18.04 running ROS Melodic
-The easiest way to setup PX4 simulation with ROS on Ubuntu Linux is to use the standard installation script that can be found at Development Environment on Linux > Gazebo with ROS.
+The easiest way to setup PX4 simulation with ROS on Ubuntu Linux is to use the standard installation script that can be found at Development Environment
+- on Linux > Gazebo with ROS( [Linux Gazebo with ROS](https://docs.px4.io/main/en/dev_setup/dev_env_linux_ubuntu.html#ros-gazebo) )

 The script automates the installtion instructions covered in this topic, installing everything you need: PX4, ROS, the Gazebo simulator, and MAVROS.